-When people say bowling shoes, what usually comes to mind are those rental shoes that bowling alleys let customers borrow for use when they play.
-Usually coming in two or three (clashing) colors and worn down by countless other feet, they are not particularly inspiring sights and not among the best bowling shoes.
+When people say bowling shoes, what usually comes to mind are those rental bowling shoes that bowling alleys let customers borrow for use when they play.
+Usually coming in two or three (clashing) colors and worn down by countless other feet, these rental shoes are not particularly inspiring sights and not among the best bowling shoes.

 However, bowling shoes actually come in various designs, and there are pairs that – believe it or not – may be considered by some to look good.
-Whatever the outward appearance may be, all bowling shoes have one thing in common.
-They are designed to allow the bowler to perform easily and effectively the distinctive slide during the approach to the foul line.
+Whatever the outward appearance may be, all the best bowling shoes have one thing in common.
+The bowler shoes are designed to allow the bowler to perform easily and effectively the distinctive slide during the approach to the foul line.

 Fancy bowling shoes are not required for one to do well in the sport, and neither do they ensure better performance.
 As with many sports, personal skill, honed by practice, is still the determining factor for success and good performance.
 However, choosing bowling shoes properly can still play its part in making playing bowling easier and more comfortable.